INTERVIEW BY MARKO SYRJALA

 Rob Affuso: Well, I don’t hate Sebastian.

-Metal-Rules.com: Right, and in fact there are many examples of non-expected reunions in music world like Black Sabbath with Ozzy.
+Metal-Rules.com: Right, and in fact, there are many examples of non-expected reunions in the music world like Black Sabbath with Ozzy.
 It was never going to happen, but it still happened.
-And didn’t happen because they love each other too much… “Laughs”
+And it didn’t happen because they love each other too much… “Laughs.”

 Rob Affuso: Right.
-I think it needs to be about more than just money, for me being in Skid Row was a very, very important part of my life as a person and as a musician.
+I think it needs to be about more than just money.
+Being in Skid Row was a very important part of my life as a person and musician.
 At the time, I was in Skid Row for 10 years at 32.
 That was more than a third of my life; I was part of Skid Row.
-So, it is still a very, very important part of who I was and who I am and although I continue to change.
-I think for me a re-union would be very, very special and it would be about friendship and it would be about old friends.
+So, it is still a very important part of who I was and who I am, although I continue to change.
+For me, a re-union would be very special, and it would be about friendship, and it would be about old friends.
 Because that’s what it was to me.

 Rob Affuso: Absolutely, yeah.

 Metal-Rules.com: Why haven’t you joined any other bands, if nothing else, just for a tour.
 You must have gotten some good offers over the years?

 Rob Affuso: You know, I have been asked to do a few summer tours for the stadiums, they will remain nameless, and one of them was Sebastian.

 Rob Affuso: That was two or three years ago, and at that time, I had an operation; I have new hips.
 My hips went bad; too many girls “Laughs.”
 Too much drumming.
 So I had an operation, but now I’m back and fine.
 So, I will see you, maybe next summer I hope.
 It will be nice.